There are many ways counselling can help you to deal with difficult situations or issues.

 It can be confusing when seeking counselling as there are a variety of therapeutic approaches.
 Some short-term therapies focus on problem resolution and symptom elimination.
 Such approaches deal with the here and now symptoms, often providing temporary relief.

-If you would like to identify the root cause of your problem, which goes beyond eliminating symptoms, then psychodynamic counselling can help, which tends to be longer term.
+If you would like to identify the root cause of your problem, which goes beyond eliminating symptoms, then Relational counselling can help.

-You can read a more in-depth explanation of psychodynamic counselling here.
+You can read a more in-depth explanation in the Adult Counselling section.

 The aim of counselling is ultimately to enable you to better navigate your life and relationships, as well as making more positive choices.
 Working together will help to reveal how and why you form the judgements and make the decisions you do, rather than me telling you what to do.
 Consequently, you will come to rely on your own judgement.
 This process will help you look at your situation from a different perspective.